-2020 Floodplain Ecology Course is Now Open
+2020 Floodplain Ecology Course

 The purpose of the Floodplain Ecology Course is to promote awareness and greater understanding of these complex ecosystems in a drying climate, their ecological importance and values, the intimate connection of floodplains with the health of their parent rivers, and how in a volatile political setting consideration of floodplains is important to the long term sustainable use of our waterways.

 The course is a week-long, high intensity, fascinating and fun experience.

 - Geology and landscape history and climate – how floodplains are formed

 - Floodplain soils

 - Floodplain fauna